stel-nik/clinical-rag/README.md

 Note: in this mode FastAPI uses `.env.docker` (Docker service names like `http://ollama:11434`) instead of `.env` (localhost URLs).
-The agent runs locally and connects to FastAPI via `localhost:8000` — this works because Docker maps port 8000 from the container to your machine.
+The agent runs locally and connects to FastAPI via `localhost:8000`.
+This works because Docker maps port 8000 from the container to your machine.

 ---